seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 him.

 **CLAUDIO**
-I have done so, but he’s not to be found.
+I have done so, but he's not to be found.
 I prithee, Lucio, do me this kind service:
 This day my sister should the cloister enter
 And there receive her approbation: